Saints and Sinners Tours

 the article below concerning the Friends of Lake View Cemetery, Inc.

 Ground was broken Monday, October 17, 2016, for further work on the Veteran's Grove area.
 A divided

-roadway will be installed from the entrance gate to the flag, as well as a connector road from the existing
+roadway has been installed from the entrance gate to the flag, as well as a connector road from the existing

 Friends of Lake View Cemetery, Inc.